mmazzarolo/mmazzarolo.com/content/blog/2021-05-01-open-sourcing-remotebear/index.md

  ## Open-sourcing Remotebear

- I "published" Remotebear around a month ago, but I haven't promoted it much more besides sharing it on Hacker News and Indie Hackers.
+ I "published" Remotebear around a month ago, but I haven't promoted it much besides sharing it on Hacker News and Indie Hackers.

 Given that:
 - Remotebear has never been more than a side-project